LinuxDicasPro/AlpineBox/README.md

 ╔════════════════════════╗
 ║ Options for "aports":  ║
 ╠════════════════════════╩═════════╦═══════════════════════
-║ -s, --search <PKG>               ║ Search for a package in the Alpine aports ║ -g, --get <PKG>                  ║ Download the APKBUILD in the Alpine aports ╚══════════════════════════════════╩═══════════════════════ ╔════════════════════════╗
+║ -s, --search=<PKG>               ║ Search for a package in the Alpine aports ║ -g, --get=<PKG>                  ║ Download the APKBUILD in the Alpine aports ╚══════════════════════════════════╩═══════════════════════ ╔════════════════════════╗
 ║ Options for "run":     ║